Are out-of-staters turning Texas blue? State representative challenges that narrative - NewsBreak

 Some have hypothesized that as more people move to the state from California, New York, and other liberal strongholds, Texas will slowly turn from red to purple to blue.
 But Rep. James Frank, who was just reelected to his sixth term in the Texas House of Representatives, said he believes that prediction won’t come true.

 “In fact, most of the people who are moving here are actually voting Republican,” Frank, who is also a Republican, said in an interview with Texoma’s Homepage.
 “It’s interesting, it’s kind of this popular misconception that people that move here are somehow changing the state.
-They’re not, actually.”Judge to hear arguments on Laundrie’s motion to limit depositions in Gabby Petito civil trial
+They’re not, actually.”RELATED: Rep. James Frank wins reelection for House District 69

 According to Frank, many people are moving to Texas because of Republican policies – not because they want to change them.